gavrielSorek/FlightSimulatorController/README.md

 5)	Open the android apllication on your android device.

-6)	Launch  our app!

 After lanuch our app:
+* please note that you must to be at the same netwotk with your flightGear server to conrtorl the simulator or you can set a public IP that can be accessible from every network.
-1)	insert your public IPV4 address
+1)	insert your server FlightGear simulator local IPV4 address
 2)	insert port 6400
 3) press connect
 4) controll the simulator with the joystick and the seek bars